 Cold Turkey isn't strictly a website, but it'll certainly help you make better use of the other sites on this list.

-Download the application and it'll block you from accessing any websites you're keen to avoid while you're trying to work – perfect if you want to be more productive or if you need to write an essay in a day...
+Download the application and it'll block you from accessing any websites you're keen to avoid while you're trying to work.
+It can be a true necessity if you want to be more productive or if you need to write an essay in a day...

 Best for: Jobs for students from ethnic minority backgrounds

-Diversifying is a search engine which includes job listings from companies who are keen to recruit people of different backgrounds and abilities.
+Diversifying is a search engine which includes job listings from companies that are keen to recruit people of different backgrounds and abilities.

 It's not as extensive as other popular search engines, but it has some interesting listings from the charity sector and public organisations.There's also a whole world of funding out there for students from ethnic minorities.